fleetwoodmac/FUSEless-Mount-macOS/README.md

 7. Shut off the VM by going to the menu button > Leave > Shutdown.

 ## Method For macOS 12 and Below (Monterey/Big Sur/etc.)
-This method uses Lima, Alpine Linux, and VirtFS-9P.
+This method uses Lima, QEMU, Alpine Linux, and VirtFS-9P.

-// To be updated
+1. Download one of the  `alpine-virt9p-*.yaml` config file from this repository to a directory of your choice.
+   - This is a configuration file will install Alpine Linux with the LXQt desktop environment and a few packages like LibreOffice Writer/Calc, xpdf, GEdit and mpv so that you can look at files of different types in your backup.
+   - BorgBackup users should download  `alpine-virt9p-borg.yaml`.
+Restic users should download  `alpine-virt9p-restic.yaml`.
+2. Follow the rest of the steps in the method for macOS13 and above.

 # Part 2)  Next, configure a one-click startup 'button' and auto-mount script.